Arsyamohamedali/Alzheimers-Dementia-classification/README.md

 # Alzheimers-Dementia-classification
 ML ALGORITHMS IMPLEMENTATION ON OASIS LONGITUDINAL DATASET

-\n The details regarding the project is elaborated in the pdf file attached in this repository.
+The details regarding the project is elaborated in the pdf file attached in this repository.